Research in Media and Communication Studies

 Prof. Michał Krzyżanowski

-Professor Michał Krzyżanowski holds since 2020 the Chair in Media and Communications at Uppsala University, Sweden, where he is currently also Deputy Head and Assistant Head Research at the UU School/Department of Informatics and Media, Director of CEMFOR - the Uppsala University's Research Centre for Multidisciplinary Studies on Racism, and in 2025-27 Chair of the Managing Board of the Uppsala Centre for Holocaust and Genocide Studies (formerly UU Hugo Valentin Centre).
-He is one of the leading experts in critical discourse studies of language, media and political communication with special interests in the normalization of discriminatory language and hate speech, in dynamics of far-right populist discourse, and in the discursive construction of crisis representations in European and transnational media.
-Michał is the Editor-in-Chief of the international Journal of Language and Politics and co-editor of the book series Bloomsbury Advances in Critical Discourse Studies, and sits on a number of boards of various journals in critical discourse, language and communication studies and in broader qualitative social research.
+Professor Michał Krzyżanowski holds since 2020 the Chair in Media and Communications at Uppsala University.
+He is one of the leading experts in critical discourse studies of language, media and political communication with key interests in dynamics of European right-wing populist discourse, normalisation of language and politics of exclusion, and in discursive construction of imaginaries of crisis in European and transnational media.
+Michał is the Editor-in-Chief of the international Journal of Language and Politics and a co-editor of the Bloomsbury Advances in Critical Discourse Studies book series, and sits on a number of boards in various journals in critical discourse, language & communication studies and wider qualitative social research.

 Contact and more information about Michał Krzyżanowski